Limited-edition Chicago-made hot sauce Wrath of Hahn inspires burning desire

 "Anyway, to incentivize myself to get it out the door, I told my friends, 'I will trade this for whatever you want to make—candy bars, muffins, other sauces, whatever.'
 I thought I'd get a couple dozen friends to do it.
 It turned out everybody and their mom wanted to try this hot sauce.
 I did it again last year, and even more people wanted to get in on it.

 "The demand got so crazy that I realized I had to charge money.
 That said, there is no money in this at all.
 What little extra I've made I've just put into buying a fridge to store the stuff.
-Early this month, I'm putting up 300 jars for sale—150 of the hot sauce and then 150 of a vinegar-pepper sauce.
+In early September, I'm putting up 300 jars for sale—150 of the hot sauce and then 150 of a vinegar-pepper sauce.
 And when they're gone, that's it.

 "It's very laborious, blending the peppers and garlic with brown sugar and salt to ferment.
 I have to do it out of my folks' house, because if you try to boil and blend and process 20 gallons of fermented red jalapeños and habaneros in a condo in the South Loop, I'm pretty sure the co-op board will throw you out a window.